keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Encourage faculty members to participate in and lead mission trips.
 * Approve proposed mission trips.
 * Work with local churches in developing missional culture and missional activity.
-* Serve as a resource for missions knowledge and missions strategy to students, professors, and local churches.
+* Serve as a resource for missions knowledge and missions strategy for students, professors, and local churches.

 ### Associate Director -

 #### Role:
 To provide leadership, direction, and oversight of key mobilization and student initiatives.
-This includes aiding in pathways initiative and facilitating SEBTS mission trip strategy.
+This includes aiding in the pathways initiative and facilitating the SEBTS mission trip strategy.

 #### Responsibilities:
 * Develop and execute the CGCS short-term mission trip strategy.